Boston Pops: Boston Pops Fireworks Spectacular (2016–present)

-Holiday Pops (1973―Present)
+Holiday Pops (1973–present)

 Beginning in December 1973, Arthur Fiedler and the Pops started an occasional tradition at Symphony Hall, which after a few years, became a yearly staple of the winter season in Boston—their Christmas concerts, which became known regionally and locally as Holiday Pops.

 Once Fiedler died in 1979, John Williams continued the tradition as conductor from 1980 until 1993.
 After two years of guest conductors while the BSO were interviewing their next permanent conductor, Keith Lockhart led his first Holiday Pops concert in December 1995.
 In addition to performing approximately between 40 and 42 each December, the Pops also began performing on New Year's Eve during Lockhart's tenure.

-The Holiday Pops 2014 season ran from Wednesday, December 3, 2014 through Wednesday, December 24, 2014, with a movie shown Friday and Saturday, December 26–27, 2014, and the New Year's Eve concert happening on Wednesday, December 31, 2014.
+The Holiday Pops 2014 season ran from Wednesday, December 3, 2014, through Wednesday, December 24, 2014, with a movie shown Friday and Saturday, December 26–27, 2014, and the New Year's Eve concert happening on Wednesday, December 31, 2014.

 2014 was the year that the Pops began showing popular Christmas movies after their 40- or 42-concert season was over.
 The first movie chosen was Home Alone.
 The score, written by the laureate conductor Williams, was performed live by the orchestra, accompanying the film.
 The New Year's Eve concert was performed by the Boston Pops Swing Orchestra, led by bandleader Bo Winiker.

 2015 was a significant year, because John Oliver, longtime conductor of the Tanglewood Festival Chorus had retired at the end of the Tanglewood season that summer.

-The Holiday Pops 2016 season ran from Wednesday, November 30, 2016 through Saturday, December 24, 2016, with a movie shown Friday and Saturday, December 30–31, 2016, and the New Year's Eve concert happening on Saturday, December 31, 2016.
+The Holiday Pops 2016 season ran from Wednesday, November 30, 2016, through Saturday, December 24, 2016, with a movie shown Friday and Saturday, December 30–31, 2016, and the New Year's Eve concert happening on Saturday, December 31, 2016.

-The second movie chosen was Back To The Future.
-The score, written by Alan Silverstri, was once again performed live by the orchestra, in sync with the film.
+The second movie chosen was Back to the Future.
+The score, written by Alan Silvestri, was once again performed live by the orchestra, in sync with the film.
 The New Year's Eve concert was performed by the Boston Pops Swing Orchestra, once again led by bandleader Bo Winiker.

 2016 was a significant year, because it was the first time in the history of the series of "Holiday Pops" concerts that the Tanglewood Festival Chorus performed without a conductor.